 - i.
-Share Purchase Agreement - For the acquisition of Hydro One Brampton from the Province. - ii.
-Merger Participation Agreement - Sets forth conditions by which Enersource, Horizon, and PowerStream will merge after all approvals are in place. - To be executed after Board shareholder, and municipal approvals are secured.
+Share Purchase Agreement

+- For the acquisition of Hydro One Brampton from the Province.

+- ii.
+Merger Participation Agreement

+- Sets forth conditions by which Enersource, Horizon, and PowerStream will merge after all approvals are in place.

+- To be executed after Board, shareholder, and municipal approvals are secured.

+- iii.
+Unanimous Shareholder Agreement

+- Governs the shareholders post-merger.